Concepción, Chile: Education

-Concepción is known as "the university city" thanks to the numerous universities within the urban agglomeration, since one of the most important universities of the country were founded here, such as the Universidad de Concepción, Universidad Católica de la Santísima Concepción and Universidad del Biobío.
+Concepción is known as "the university city" thanks to the numerous universities within the urban agglomeration, such as the Universidad de Concepción, Universidad Católica de la Santísima Concepción and Universidad del Biobío.
 This city also has numerous headquarters for many other universities.
 In addition, this metropolis has a large educational offer, focused on institutes, centers of technical formation and the universities aforementioned.

 Universities

 The University Pencopolitana whose name was Pontificia Universidad Pencopolitana de La Concepción (Pontifical Pencopolitana University of The Conception) was an old university founded through a decree of the Bishop of Concepción, delivered to the administration of the Society of Jesus which functioned between the years 1724 and 1767.
 On May 24, 1751, an earthquake followed by a tsunami, ravaged the city causing serious damage, including the destruction of the library of the university and all of its funds.
 As a product of the fury of the waters, a rich collection of texts of the governance of southern Chile were lost, which resulted in a disaster for the culture and collective memory of the city.
 Due to the natural disasters, it was decided to relocate the city to the called Valle de la Mocha, location where it is currently situated.
 Slowly the seminary was revived in the new location, in a period of decline in academic activity in Chilean monastic universities after the creation of the Universidad de San Felipe, yet some degrees continued to be granted before the Suppression of the Society of Jesus in 1767.

 The aforementioned University is considered to be the natural and legitimate predecessor of the Universidad Católica de la Santísima Concepción (UCSC), erected by the Archbishop of Concepción in 1991, from the Talcahuano Regional Headquarters of the Pontificia Universidad Católica de Chile.

 The image of the Pontifical University of Concepción Pencopolitana, is still valid, for His Majesty King Juan Carlos I of Spain in his 1990 speech on the occasion of his inauguration as Doctor Honoris Causa in the University of Chile, in Santiago de Chile, said: "The work of the Pontifical University Pencopolitana should not be ignored, even before the creation of the University of San Felipe" (Juan Carlos's account fails to acknowledge the existence of San Felipe's predecessor, the Dominican Universidad de Santo Tomás de Aquino, from the sixteenth century in Santiago).

 Meanwhile, the University of Chile allowed schools in the city to teach courses in law which allowed men to obtain a law degree.
 Among its students was Henry Urrutia Manzano, who decades later became president of the Supreme Court of Chile.

 The Universidad de Concepción was created in 1919 by a group of citizens including Enrique Molina Garmendia, its first rector.

 Eventually, the university began to receive state support, becoming part of the traditional universities, becoming one of the three most important universities in the country, and the most important at the regional level.